Chart Color Schemes

 Croydon North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Croydon North's dwellings, as per the latest Census evaluation, consisted of 94.5% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Croydon North was at 35.0%, aligning with Melbourne metro's level, with the rest being mortgaged (47.4%) or rented (17.6%).
-The median monthly mortgage repayment in the area was $2,167, surpassing Melbourne metro's average of $2,000.
-The median weekly rent figure stood at $410, compared to Melbourne metro's $385.
-Nationally, Croydon North's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Croydon North's dwellings, as per the latest Census, consisted of 94.5% houses and 5.6% other dwellings.
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Croydon North stood at 35.0%, with mortgaged dwellings at 47.4% and rented ones at 17.6%.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Croydon North was $410, compared to Melbourne metro's $390.
+Nationally, Croydon North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing